metacpan/metacpan-cpan-extracted/distros/D/Database-Migrator/README.md

 with numbers, they are sorted by these numbers, otherwise they are sorted alphabetically.

-The migration directory can either contain files with SQL or Perl.
+The migration directory can contain files with SQL, Perl, or executable programs.

 If a file ends in ".sql", the migration runner code will feed it to the appropriate command line utility for your database.

+Otherwise, if the file is executable, then it is assumed to be a program that will apply a migration when run.
+The migration runner runs it.
+It is not provided a database handle.

-Otherwise the file is assumed to contain Perl code.
+If neither of the above conditions are met, the file is assumed to contain Perl code.
 This code is expected to return a single anonymous subroutine when `eval`ed.
 This subroutine will then be called with the `Database::Migrator` object as its only argument.

 Each file in a single migration's directory is run in sorted order.
 You can use numeric prefixes on these files if necessary.